TaskManagerIO - Summary

 If you are using an RTOS such as FreeRTOS on ESP32 or mbed RTOS 6 you can safely add tasks and trigger events from other threads.
 However, you should never run the run loop from more than one thread at a time.
 You can however, start another task-manager on another thread.

-Remember that one of TaskManagerIO’s main advantages is that your embedded apps don’t need to be concerned with the possibility of access across more than one thread, or raw interrupt handlers.
+Remember that one of TaskManagerIO’s main advantages is that your embedded apps don’t need to be concerned with the possibility of access across more than one thread, or working out how to handle raw interrupt handlers.
 Removing these from the mix allows code to be cleaner.